 Working in Collaboration

-Farmland preservation takes place in collaboration with local non-profit organizations like the Marin Agricultural Land Trust (MALT).
+Farmland preservation takes place in collaboration with local non-profit organizations.
 Matching funds and administrative partnerships amplify the impact of Measure A funds.
 Also, the management of these lands remains with the working ranch families.
 After an agricultural easement is in place, no ongoing management costs are incurred by the County.

-The chart below shows each of the twelve conservation easements purchased, and the amount of funding from Parks Measure A and MALT.
+The chart below shows each of the thirteen conservation easements purchased, and the amount of funding from Parks Measure A and non-profit partners.